rylew2/portfolio-rylew/content/book/managerspath.md

 > Where you are growing a new team or reforming an existing team, neglecting team culture is a sure-fire way to make your job harder.
 As the team grows and evolves, it's important to attend to your culture as you would attend to other importance pieces of infrastructure that you rely on.

-Strong leaders are capable of identifying and shaping underlying system structures, team structure/dynamics, and it's important that they take action in these areas in a way that support long-term goals.
-The book emphasizes the importance of choosing systems that not only guide us toward our next milestone but also facilitate learning from the successes and failures of these processes and structures, rather than thinking about 'structure and processes' as hindering the agile nature of a scrappy startup culture.
+Effective leaders possess the ability to identify and shape underlying system structures and team dynamics, and it's important that they take action in these areas in a way that support long-term goals.
+The book emphasizes the importance of choosing systems that guide us toward our next milestone and facilitate learning from the successes and failures of these processes and structures, rather than perceiving 'structure and processes' as hindrances to development, a common thought in agile, scrappy startup cultures.
 It's better to choose an imperfect system early on and learn from it then be paralyzed by such a decision and have the company scale out without any systems or processes.

 ### Assessing your role